Taking an in-depth look at tax plans

 Blueprint Nebraska’s plan, meanwhile, is a framework, one in a series of economic Blueprint Nebraska initiatives.

-The Blueprint Nebraska Tax Modernization Plan, Erdman said, just wouldn’t change a broken tax system.
+The Blueprint Nebraska Tax Modernization Plan just wouldn’t change a "broken tax system," Erdman said.

-The EPIC plan, Smith said, is too focused on the here-and-now and not forward-looking enough.
+Smith said the EPIC plan is too focused on the here-and-now and not forward-looking enough.
 The tax plans are competitors, vying for audience attention in town halls across the state.

 Time and the Nebraskan taxpayers will decide which, if either, will prevail.